monsoonmaelstrom/book2/book2.md

 “Didn’t I?” he responds, notably not asking what he neglected to answer earlier.

 “You didn’t.”
-I wait silently just off his shoulder.
+I wait silently, just off his shoulder.

 Eventually he sighs.
 “As far as I can tell, you don’t particularly seem to want to be here.
 Or rather, here with these people.
 Especially the one who looks like you.”